JihadMotii-REISys/rd-connect-cas-overlay/INSTALL.md

 Will the certificate be used for encryption (RSA ciphersuites)?
 (Y/n):
 ```

-* Now, we are importing the CA certificate (public key):
+* Now, we are importing the CA certificate (public key) used for LDAP and CAS.
+If you have used different CAs, then you have to repeat this step for each one of them, changing the alias and the path to the public key:
 ```bash
 keytool -import -alias rdconnect-ca-root -file /etc/pki/CA/cacert.pem -keystore "${HOME}"/cas-server-certs/cas-tomcat-server.jks -storepass cas.Keystore.Pass
 ```